September 3, 2014

 - How many Class B dealers are in business and where are they located?

-- How many dogs and cats are purchased and sold by Class B dealers?
+- How many dogs and cats are sold by Class B dealers?

-- How widespread is the use of Class B dealers among research institutions?
+- How widespread is the use of Class B dealers among universities and other research institutions?

 - Are Class B dealers regulated effectively?